Dazzz7/text_to_chart_LLM_integration/README.md

 - Automatic visualization of demographics, academic performance, and lifestyle factors.
 - Transparent generation of Python code used for data analysis.
 - Facilitates exploratory data analysis and insights into student performance.

+## Tech
+ibm-watson-ai for using LLMs from IBM's watsonx.ai.
+LangChain, langchain-ibm, langchain-experimental for using its agent function to interact with data. matplotlib for additional plotting tools. seaborn for visualizing the data.